emilsto/HSL-CityBike-App/README.md

 The database connection is defined in the db.go file and is also initialized in the main.go file.
 This allows for easy management of the database connection throughout the application.

+Im not using ORM in this project, mainly because i didn't want to and I wanted to refresh my SQL skills.
+Also, the database is not that complex, so it's not really needed and perhaps it keeps the code base smaller and easier to understand.

 ## Database

 The posgtgressql database is running in a Docker container, and it's populated with data from the downloaded sources, that is combined and cleaned by a python script.
 When starting the container, the database is initialized via init.sql, which creates the tables and inserts the data into the database.
 The database is running on port 5432.
 The database contains tables for stations and trips.